DworkinLab/episodicSequenceData/create_mpileup.md

 ###Change so all files like this:  _R1_001.fastq.gz (or R2_001...)

+## Project name idea: make sure to change in mpileup and sync : find out if possible

 ###Create all working Directories and bringing in reference sequence and indexing
 Change trim to actual file / input (same for adapters)
 ```